suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/Overview.md

 ###  Exercise 2: Conducting log analytics and Threat Hunting

-In this exercise, you will define a Hypothesis in Microsoft Sentinel and will create Hunts to detect the Treats.
+In this exercise, you will define a hypothesis in Microsoft Sentinel and create hunts to detect the treats.